-EMC Corp.'s decision to sell its Atmos cloud storage service solely through service providers instead of setting up its own service comes as good news for its service
+EMC Corp.'s decision to sell its Atmos cloud storage service solely through service providers instead of setting up its own service comes as good news for its service provider partners.
+The timing couldn't be better for one partner, Hosted Solutions, which launched its Atmos-based backup service last week just days before EMC made its decision public on its website.

 Hosted Solutions' Stratus Cloud Storage is one of three Atmos-based commercial services so far, along with AT&T's Synaptic Storage as a Service and Peer 1 Hosting's CloudOne Storage.
 Hosted Solutions has Atmos frames in two of its five data centers – in Boston and Raleigh, N.C. – and replicates data between the two SAS-70 Type II sites.
 Customers access data through TwinStrata Cloud Array appliances.